 Darren holds an HBA from the Ivey Business School where he graduated on the Dean’s Honor List and as an Ivey Scholar.
 He also holds a Graduate Diploma in Professional Accounting from Rotman Commerce.
-In 2017, his Value Investing team was awarded the Fairfax Financial Holdings Ltd award for the section’s strongest valuation report.
+In 2017, his Value Investing team was awarded the Fairfax Financial Holdings Ltd. award for the section’s strongest valuation report.
 During his undergraduate studies, he was the Co-President of the Ivey Accounting Club and an Ivey Teaching Assistant.
-Currently, Darren is a Manager in KPMG’s M&A Transaction Services group and holds a Chartered Professional Accountant designation, which he obtained through the Finance stream.
+Currently, Darren is an Associate at Ironbridge Equity Partners, a Toronto-based private equity firm.
+Prior to this role, Darren spent three years as a Manager in KPMG’s M&A Transaction Services group, which included a secondment to the Private Equity team at IMCO.

 Andrew is a graduate of Ivey’s HBA Class of 2017.
 He currently works as an Equity Research Analyst at Echelon Wealth Partners, and previously held summer internships with CIBC Equity Derivatives, RBC Pension Investments, and Sprott Asset Management Operations.
 Through his work and extra-curricular experiences, Andrew has developed his research, financial modelling and valuation skills.
-He is currently working towards becoming a CFA charterholder.
 Andrew has a long history of engagement with his community.
 He recently assisted his professor with a value investing seminar, and has previously volunteered with local not-for-profit organizations such as Windrush Stables Therapeutic Riding Centre, Toronto Brigantine, and Oakville Soccer Club.

 Ivey Value Fund Fellows